SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/02 - Pytest/03 - Checking Decimals.md

 Computers do not store decimal numbers the same way humans write them.
 Inside a computer, numbers are stored using binary (base 2).
 Many simple decimals, such as `0.1` or `0.2`, cannot be represented exactly in binary.
 Instead, the computer stores the closest possible approximation.

 Because of this, math that looks simple can produce surprising results.
-For example, adding `0.1` and `0.2` does not result in exactly `0.3`.
-The result is extremely close, but not identical.
-This is not a Python bug; it is a limitation of how numbers are stored in hardware.
+For example, adding `0.1` and `0.2` does not result in exactly `0.3`, but instead `0.30000000000000004`.
+This is not a Python bug, it is a limitation of how numbers are stored in hardware.

 When writing tests, this becomes a problem.
 A direct equality check (`==`) expects values to match exactly.
 If two decimal values are only slightly different due to rounding, a test can fail even though the calculation is logically correct.